Infotrend-Inc/OpenAI_WebUI/README.md

 ##  3.2.
 Version information/Changelog

+- v0.9.5 (20240611): Added support for `vision` in capable models.
+Added `gpt-4-turbo` models.
+Deprecated some models in advance of their 20240613 date.
 - v0.9.4 (20240513): Added support for `gpt-4o`, updated openai python package to 1.29.0
 - v0.9.3 (20240306): Simplifying integration of new models and handling/presentation of their status (active, legacy, deprecated) + Cleaner handling of max_tokens vs context window tokens + updated openai python package to 1.13.3
 - v0.9.2 (20241218): Keep prompt history for a given session + allow user to review/delete past prompts + updated openai python package: 1.8.0